soerenthomsen/Oxygen_SOP/sections/oxygen_introduction.md

 ### Calibration equation and firmware versions
 The way optode foils are initially calibrated by Aanderaa, and how the measured values are processed by the optode varies between different optode versions.
 The optode illuminates the sensing foil with both a red and blue LED.
-Since the red light does not produce fluorescence in the foil the phase measurements are obtained from the difference between the blue (P1) and the red (P2) excitation.
+Since the red light does not produce fluorescence in the foil the phase measurements are obtained from the difference between the blue ($P_1$) and the red ($P_2$) excitation.

-P_T = A(T) + (P1 - P2) · B(T)
+$$P_T = A(T) + (P_1 - P_2) · B(T)$$

-Where P_T is the temperature compensated phase (known as ‘TCphase‘).
+Where P_T is the temperature compensated phase (known as `TCphase`).
 A and B are temperature dependent coefficients which allow for temperature compensation of the phase measurement.
-However for most 4330, 4831 and 4835 optodes these are not used, such that A(T) = 0 and B(T) = 1.
+However for most 4330, 4831 and 4835 optodes these are not used, such that $A(T) = 0$ and $B(T) = 1$.
-This can be confirmed by communicating with an optode and inspecting the ‘PTC0Coef‘ and ‘PTC1Coef‘ properties.
+This can be confirmed by communicating with an optode and inspecting the `PTC0Coef` and `PTC1Coef` properties.
 For older optodes (4330 serial numbers < 1000) the temperature compensated phase is then used to calculate ‘calphase‘ (P_c).
-For newer optodes P_T = P_c.
-Similarly older optodes have their calibration (and recalibration) applied though the modification of the ‘PhaseCoef‘ coefficients.
+For newer optodes $P_T = P_c$.
+Similarly older optodes have their calibration (and recalibration) applied though the modification of the `PhaseCoef` coefficients.
-On later optodes the calibration is not applied in phase space, but on the oxygen concentration though the use of the ‘ConcCoef0‘ and ‘ConcCoef1‘ coefficents (‘PhaseCoef0‘ and ‘PhaseCoef1‘ are set to zero and 1 respectively).
+On later optodes the calibration is not applied in phase space, but on the oxygen concentration though the use of the `ConcCoef0` and `ConcCoef1` coefficients (`PhaseCoef0` and `PhaseCoef1` are set to zero and 1 respectively).
 Consult your optode calibration sheet and confirm which terms are being used.
 There are three different calibration equations used to convert the measured phase to oxygen equations:
 The “Mk1” equation used by the older 3835 optodes uses a 5x4 matrix of coefficients.
-The “Mk2” equation is used by non-multipoint calibrated 4330(F) and 4835 optodes, and uses a 2x14 matrix (FoilCoefA and FoilCoefB) together with a 2x27 matrix for the polynomial degree, this second matrix is the same across all of these type optodes.
+The “Mk2” equation is used by non-multipoint calibrated 4330(F) and 4835 optodes, and uses a 2 x 14 matrix (FoilCoefA and FoilCoefB) together with a 2 x 27 matrix for the polynomial degree, this second matrix is the same across all of these type optodes.
 Newer multipoint calibrated optodes use the Stern-Volmer (SVU) equation proposed by {cite}`Uchida2008` which has 6 terms.

-Regardless of the calibration equation used the resultant oxygen concentration (in $\mu mol~L^{-1}$) and saturation (\%) need to be corrected for in-situ salinity.
+Regardless of the calibration equation used the resultant oxygen concentration (μmol L<sup>-1</sup>) and saturation (\%) need to be corrected for in-situ salinity.
+.
 Optodes do not measure salinity, but they can however be configured to apply this salinity correction internally.
 We recommend to never change this from the default value of zero and to always apply a correction based on matched salinity during RTQC or DMQC.
 Aanderaa currently use the "combined" fit from {cite:t}`GarciaGordon1992` for this correction in their documentation.